EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/ssh.md

 Select a job.

-Click **Open Terminal** (either button) to open an SSH session with the back-end on which the currently selected job will be run, is running or was run.
-Your SSH session change your current directory to match the job context directory.
+Click **Open Terminal** (either button) to log into the back-end on which the currently selected job will be run, is running or was run.
+Once logged in, your current directory will be changed to match the job context directory.